 If you live in a no-fault state, then your insurance company must pay for the expenses.
 In regards to property, however, the only person you answer to is the rental company, because this is the party you first made the agreement with.

-The car company will not cover any damages unless you purchase additional insurance policies, like personal effects coverage.
-If you are involved in an accident, then always call a policeman to the scene to file a report; this can to help determine fault and prevent you having to pay for the other negligent driver’s expenses.
+The car company will not cover any damages unless you purchase additional insurance policies.
+If you are involved in an accident, then always call the police to file a report.
+This can help to determine fault and prevent you having to pay for the other negligent driver’s expenses.

 You do not have to buy an insurance agreement directly from the rental company.
 You can find independent rental insurance companies online.
-Get started right now by using our free car insurance comparison tool on the web to find a policy that’s right for you!
+Get started right now by entering your zip code below to find a policy that’s right for you!